brunoamaral/gregory-ai/docs/00-intro.md

 ### For everyone filtering for important news

-Using the machine learning algorithm, Gregory can help cut the noise from the river of news by learning what is important in a particular context.
+With the machine learning algorithm, Gregory learns what is important to its users and cut the noise from the river of news .
 By creating an email list, teams can receive a digest of the relevant articles found, or real time notifications.

 This allows you to chart the news and identify trends with greater ease.